Revathi-Gangadaran/Waste_Data_Flow/README.md

 To replicate the analysis:
 1. Download the dataset from the link mentioned above.
 2. Load that dataset into the database in SSMS.
-3. Utilise the Query1.txt to find the insights.
+3. Utilise the Query.SQL to find the insights.

 ### Contact: